 The North coast of the Lombok island has black-sand beaches, and steep green hills that lead up to the majestic volcano of Mount Rinjani that stands 3,726 meters tall.
-Climbing up the roads leading up to the mountain area you are surrounded by lush tropical rain forest.
+Climbing up the roads leading up to the mountain area you are surrounded by lush tropical rainforest.
 The west coast is fairly populated, and the capital city of the island, Mataram, is situated pretty much in the middle of the western coast.
-Senggigi is a very beautiful – yet a little sleepy – tourist destination known for its beautiful nature and amazing beaches, and just off the North West coast, lie the three Gili Islands known for most Western backpackers for the laid-back island vibes, picture-prefect beaches, and world class diving.
-East coast of Lombok is still quite undeveloped compared to the more touristy areas of West and South, and not many tourists ever find their way to the east-coast.
-In the East there are many farming and fishing towns, and one can easily spend the whole day exploring the coastal area without bumping into many other fellow tourists.
-South of the island has the tourism area of Kuta, and is famed for its amazing white sand beaches, great views, and awesome waves for surfing.
+Senggigi is a very beautiful – yet a little sleepy – tourist destination known for its beautiful nature and amazing beaches, and just off the North West coast, lie the three Gili Islands known for most Western backpackers for the laid-back island vibes, picture-perfect beaches, and world-class diving.
+East coast of Lombok is still quite undeveloped compared to the more touristy areas of West and South, and not many tourists ever find their way to the east coast.
+In the east there are many farming and fishing towns, and one can easily spend the whole day exploring the coastal area without bumping into many other fellow tourists.
+South of the island has the tourism area of Kuta and is famed for its amazing white sand beaches, great views, and awesome waves for surfing.

 The Gili Islands